canonical/netplan.io/design.md

       set-name: lom1
       dhcp6: true
     switchports:
-      # all cards on second PCI bus; unconfigured by themselves, will be added
+      # all cards on second PCI bus
-      # to br0 below
+      # unconfigured by themselves will be added to br0 below
       match:
         name: enp2*
       mtu: 1280
     wifis:
       all-wlans:
-      # useful on a system where you know there is only ever going to be one device
+      # useful on a system where you know there is
+      # only ever going to be one device
       match: {}
       access-points:
         "Joe's home":
           # mode defaults to "managed" (client), key type to wpa-psk
           password: "s3kr1t"
-      # this creates an AP on wlp1s0 using hostapd; no match rules, thus ID
+      # this creates an AP on wlp1s0 using hostapd
-      # is the interface name
+      # no match rules, thus ID is the interface name
       wlp1s0:
         access-points:
           "guest":